 Ultimately, the goal of this paper is to engage and inspire a community of thought leaders to come together to develop a path forward for government-issued digital identity credentials.
-We must work together to close the policy and protocol gaps that exist between today's reality and the goal of a privacy-preserving, globally and at Internet-scale.
+It is important for this community to come together to close the policy and privacy gaps, and ensure that we have privacy-preserving solutions that will be accepted globally.